lethedata/void-ip_passthrough-router/README.md

 ## Usage
 1) Download and extract tar file in a directly such as `/opt/passthrough_router`
+2) Manually configure nameservers in `resolv.conf`
-2) Set variables under Required Variables in the `variables` file
+3) Set variables under Required Variables in the `variables` file
-3) Run install.sh script as root
+4) Run install.sh script as root
-4) Reboot
+5) Reboot

 ## Use Case